-For a sample of my longer articles, see this story about the death of ayoung man in Melbourne’s west, published in Overland Journal, or this story about homelessness, in the Big Issue.
-Or this essay on the human side of climate change, published in Meanjin.
+For a sample of my longer writing, see this story about the death of a young man in Melbourne’s west, published in Overland Journal, or this story about homelessness, in the Big Issue.
+Or this essay about a coal town and climate protesters, published in Meanjin.
 I wrote about Broken Hill running dry for Nautilus and community-owned energy for Nature.
 This long piece on racial profiling and the Victoria police was awarded the Victorian Law Foundation’s best feature for 2014.